top of page

 Say YES! to Wood--

-When selecting the right type of wood for your board, hardwoods are the best option.
-Softwoods like pine or spruce require extra maintenance and should be avoided.
-For exceptional quality, consider an end grain type butcher block board.
-Although they may be slightly more expensive, their beauty and durability make them a wise investment.
+It is crucial to choose hardwoods such as maple, cherry, or walnut when selecting the right type of wood for your cutting board.
+Softwoods such as pine or spruce require extra maintenance and should be avoided.
+Although end grain type butcher block boards may be slightly more expensive, their beauty and durability make them a wise investment.

 Important Tip: We highly recommend that you avoid using mineral oil or any other cutting board/butcher block conditioner on the handle of your personalized knife.
 While regular oiling is a great way to preserve the quality of wood or bamboo boards, it's worth noting that both butcher blocks and cutting boards lack a protective finish.
-Unfortunately, mineral oil in particular has the potential to liquefy and ultimately harm the protective finish on your handle.
+Unfortunately, these oils, in particular, have the potential to liquefy and ultimately harm the protective finish on your handle.
 We recently had a patron who learned this lesson the hard way, and we want to make sure that you don't have to go through the same experience.
 So please, take extra care when it comes to caring for your personalized knife, and always err on the side of caution.

 Say YES! to Bamboo Boards--

-Whether you're a home cook or professional chef, if you're searching for a cutting board that is both environmentally friendly and sustainable, bamboo cutting boards would be an excellent option to consider.
-With similar benefits to wooden boards, bamboo cutting boards are easy to use and maintain, is a rapidly growing and renewable resource that boasts greater strength than wood, and its natural resistance to bacteria makes it a hygienic option for food preparation.
-What's more, maintaining bamboo boards is a breeze, as they can be cleaned with hot, soapy water, just like wooden boards.
-All in all, if you want a cutting board that is both long-lasting and gentle on the environment, bamboo is definitely the way to go.
+Whether you are an amateur or a professional culinary specialist, in search of a cutting board that is both eco-friendly and sustainable, bamboo boards may be a prime option to consider.
+With analogous advantages to wooden boards, bamboo cutting boards are not only facile to use and maintain, but also comprise of a rapidly growing and renewable resource that is stronger than its wooden counterpart.
+Furthermore, owing to their natural resistance to bacteria, bamboo cutting boards are a hygienic alternative for food preparation.
+Additionally, maintaining a bamboo cutting board is an effortless task, as it can be cleaned with hot, soapy water, akin to wooden cutting boards.
+All-in-all, if you desire a cutting board that is both durable and environmentally-friendly, bamboo cutting boards are unequivocally a commendable choice.

 Maybe?
 Plastics--

-Plastic boards are a popular and practical choice.
-They are an affordable option that offers a durable and hygienic surface for food preparation, while being very easy to clean and sanitize.
-Available in a range of sizes and colors, they are lightweight and easy to handle.
-Unlike wooden boards, plastic boards are non-porous which means they don't absorb food odors or bacteria.
-Additionally, they can be easily cleaned and sanitized in a dishwasher, unlike wood or bamboo.
-They are also resistant to warping and splintering, making them a safer option than wooden boards.
-Another benefit of plastic cutting boards is that they come in varying thicknesses.
-Thicker HDPE {high density polyethylene) boards provide a sturdy work surface, while thinner ones can be folded to create a funnel for loading veggies into a pot or blender.
-With all these benefits, it's clear that plastic cutting boards are a viable choice for many home cooks and professional chefs alike.
+Plastic cutting boards have emerged as a popular and pragmatic option for food preparation.
+These boards offer a cost-effective solution that provides a durable and hygienic surface for food preparation while being very easy to clean and sanitize.
+They are available in a range of sizes and colors, making them lightweight and easy to handle.
+Unlike wooden boards, plastic cutting boards are non-porous, which renders them impervious to food odors or bacteria.
+Moreover, they can be easily cleaned and sanitized in a dishwasher, which is not possible with wooden or bamboo boards.
+In addition, they are resistant to warping and splintering, making them a safer option compared to wooden boards.
+Furthermore, plastic cutting boards come in varying thicknesses, with thicker high-density polyethylene (HDPE) boards providing a sturdy work surface, while thinner ones can be conveniently folded to create a funnel for loading vegetables into a pot or blender.
+Thus, with all these benefits, plastic cutting boards are a viable choice for both home cooks and professional chefs alike.

 YES, TO RUBBER?
 For a Cutting Board?--

-Rubber cutting boards have gained popularity in professional kitchens due to their superior features.
-They are softer than traditional wooden or plastic boards, which makes them gentle on knife edges and reduces the likelihood of dulling.
-Rubber boards are also non-porous and non-absorbent, making them easy to sanitize and ideal for prep work.
-Their non-absorbent nature also prevents the accumulation of bacteria and other harmful microorganisms, ensuring a safe and hygienic food preparation environment.
-Therefore, it is no surprise that rubber cutting boards are the go-to choice for many professional chefs and cooks.
+Rubber cutting boards have gained immense popularity within professional culinary settings due to their superior features.
+In comparison to traditional wooden or plastic boards, rubber cutting boards are considerably softer, which allows them to be gentle on knife edges and significantly reduces the likelihood of dulling.
+Additionally, rubber cutting boards are non-porous and non-absorbent, making them extremely easy to sanitize and an ideal choice for prep work.
+The non-absorbent nature of the rubber material also prevents the accumulation of harmful microorganisms and bacteria, ensuring a safe and hygienic food preparation environment.
+As a result, it is not surprising that rubber cutting boards have become the go-to choice for many professional chefs and cooks.

 TIP--